Pope meets Cuba's Fidel Castro, slams U.S. embargo

 But Raul Castro, who succeeded his ailing brother four years ago, has improved relations with the Church and is using it as interlocutor on issues such as political prisoners and dissidents as he undertakes potentially disruptive reforms to the country's struggling Soviet-style economy.

-He is encouraging more private enterprise to offset plans to cut 1 million jobs from government payrolls, which is 20 percent of the country's labor force of 5.2 million.
+He is encouraging more private enterprise to offset plans to cut 1 million jobs from government payrolls, which is 20 percent of the country's labour force of 5.2 million.

 But while Benedict is urging Cuba to make deeper changes, the government sees its reforms as a way of strengthening communist rule, not weakening it.